What comes to your mind when you think of baguettes? France of course!

 The crumb is so fluffy with big and irregular pores.
 Due to the crunchy crust it will not tear apart when you add some butter on top for example.

 This baguette has such a good and strong taste with a slight saltiness.
 This is due to the long bulk fermentation time that lets the dough develop it’s full power and flavour.
-Good things always take their time… and this tastes like holiday!
+Good things always take their time… and these taste like holiday!

 Goes good with